Rudolf Huliak: Foreign policy

 Huliak is strongly pro-Russian.
 The National Coalition campaigned in the 2023 election for Slovakia's exit from the European Union and Nato.
 After the election, Huliak said the Slovak prime minister should travel to Moscow and beg Vladimir Putin to forgive Slovakia for supporting Ukraine in Russian invasion of Ukraine.
 In 2024, he argued Putin and Volodymyr Zelenskyy, the president of Ukraine, should end the conflict in Očová over a bowl of his goulash.
 One of his first meetings as the minister of sport was with the Russian ambassador.
 After the meeting Huliak said all restrictions for Russian athletes in international competitions should be lifted.

 Controversy

 In 2024, Huliak referred to the Progressive Slovakia MP Lucia Plaváková as a "bitch" for supporting abortion.
 He later refused to apologize, claiming that he did not mean to cause offense as he has respect for female dogs and that such words were commonly used to refer to attractive females in his youth.

-In a statement as Sports Minister, Huliak argued for reintroducing conscription in Slovakia because Viktor Orbán wore a scarf depicting Greater Hungary, which included Slovakia.
-"The issue of revising the Trianon borders also arises.
+In a statement as Tourism and Sports Minister, Huliak argued for reintroducing conscription in Slovakia because Viktor Orbán wore a scarf depicting Greater Hungary, which included Slovakia.
+He stated: "The issue of revising the Trianon borders also arises.
 In several cities, the Hungarian state is buying up historical buildings.
 I hope they are aware of the security situation within Slovakia.
-These are all signs that we should address," he stated.
+These are all signs that we should address".